EVER SINCE I CAN REMEMBER, I’VE BEEN ENRAPTURED WITH THE NATURAL WORLD.

 - PCC ACCREDITED COACH, INTERNATIONAL COACHING FEDERATION (ICF)

-- EQAC CERTIFIED EQ ASSESSOR, SIX SECONDS THE EQ NETWORK
+- EQAC CERTIFIED EQ ASSESSOR, SIX SECONDS THE EQ NETWORK, NEW YORK

-- MASTER’S DEGREE: BIOLOGICAL SCIENCES, UNIVERSITY OF SYDNEY
+- MASTER’S DEGREE: BIOLOGY, UNIVERSITY OF SYDNEY, AUSTRALIA

 - BACHELOR’S DEGREE: ANTHROPOLOGY + BIOLOGY, UNIVERSITY OF SYDNEY